When Finally Block Is Not Executed in Java

 1. When the System.exit() method is called in the try block before the execution of finally block, finally block will not be executed.

-Let’s see the different example programs based on the above condition.
+Let’s take the different example programs based on the above condition.

 package finallyProgram;